NullCosmos/CEXIO-API/README.md

 A simple .NET interface to CEX.IO API.

-If this helps, please consider donating:
+If you find this useful, please consider donating:

 19qCZUt4WqLCZ3MQ8tZXcd5gx71EdGjPX2